fxkr/free-oids/README.md

 The first version, in 2014, was made with Python, Flask and a widely used [NoSQL database](https://en.wikipedia.org/w/index.php?title=CSV_file).
 The code is still available in the [v1](https://github.com/fxkr/free-oids/tree/v1) branch.
-This is the second version, based on Amazon AWS.
+This is the second version, based on Amazon AWS, with a serverless architecture (Lambda, DynamoDB, S3, Route53, CloudFront).
 For design and implementation details, see [HACKING.md](./HACKING.md).

 [OID]: https://en.wikipedia.org/wiki/Object_identifier